ravindkv/diff-jerc-json/README.md

 make -j4
 ```

 This will compile all the necessary C++ files and create object files in the `obj` directory.
-The main executable `runMain` will be created in the root directory.
+The main executable `runMain` will be created in the current directory.

 ## Running the Code Locally